 - It has smartphone stored digital library card info (using various smartphone apps, such as Key Ring).

-- It can be used at the Somerville Central Library, and the East and West Branch locations, as well as throughout the Minuteman Library Network.
+- It can be used at all Somerville Library locations, as well as throughout the Minuteman Library Network.

 - Its information should be kept up to date.
 Promptly inform the library of any changes in address, email address, or phone number.